samaksh97/Instruction-Tuned-Clinical-Notes-Scoring/README.md

 USMLE® Step 2 Clinical Skills examination is one of the most prestigious and rigorous medical licensure exams for medical professionals.
 The exam required test-takers to interact with Standardized Patients (people trained to portray specific clinical cases) and write a patient note.
 Trained physician raters later scored patient notes with rubrics that outlined each case’s important concepts (referred to as features).

 The goal of the project is to extract substrings from the patient notes that are semantically closer to the feature at hand using an instruction-based learning of a pre-trained language model.
-From a project point of view, our goal is to study the different settings of instructional learning tasks (Instruction, Instruction+1 static example, Instruction + randomly sampled examples from a static pool) and compare results to identify optimal performance for our problem statement.
+From a project point of view, our goal is to study the instructional learning task ( Instruction+1 static example) on Large Language Models of different sizes and compare results to identify optimal performance for our problem statement.

 ## Data Definition